 PLEASE BE AWARE THAT ACRYLIC PAINT WILL STAIN YOUR CLOTHES!
 PLEASE WEAR SOMETHING YOU DON’T CARE IF THE PAINT ENDS UP ON!

 Workshop details and registration at Loomis Museum, Kohm Yah-mah-nee Visitor Center, online at www.lassenassociation.org or call 530-595-4464 Class limit: 20 people – Ages 10 to Adult.

 Guided Hike Manzanita Lake

 TBD 4- 6 pm

 A great beginner walk and talk with author Tracy Salcedo around Manzanita Lake.
-This easy trail winds gently around Manzanita Lake and is an ideal choice for families or others unable to hike on difficult terrain.
-The walk is well shaded by looming Jeffrey pines and bordered by lush willows, this trail offers a welcomed respite from the heat of the day.
-As the trail wanders along the shoreline numerous openings offer hikers an opportunity to spot ducks, geese and the occasional muskrat and beaver.
+This easy trail winds gently around Manzanita Lake and is an ideal choice for families or others unable to hike on rugged terrain.
+The walk is well-shaded by looming Jeffrey pines and bordered by lush willows.
+This trail offers a welcomed respite from the heat of the day.
+As the trail wanders along the shoreline, numerous openings offer hikers an opportunity to spot ducks, geese and the occasional muskrat and beaver.
 The surrounding forest also offers birdwatchers and wildlife enthusiasts opportunities to catch glimpses of woodpeckers and deer.

 Experience Level: Beginner to Experienced